Hierarchical Interpolative Factorization Preconditioner for Parabolic Equations: Numerical Results

 rescaled and shifted to be within the interval $[0.05,20]$, with $\sigma_2^2=0.005$, $m=1000$ and $x_i$, $y_i$ and $z_i$ being i.i.d. random variables sampled from the uniform distribution $\mathcal{U}(0,1)$.
 The time step is set to $\Delta t=0.1\Delta x$.

 Numerical results are shown in Table \ref{heat_results3d}.
 Similarly to the 2d example, PHIF leads to a reduction of CG iterations when compared to the threshold-based incomplete Cholesky.
 For instance for $N=255^3$ with a tolerance $\epsilon = 10^{-6}$, CG with PHIF takes an average of 3 iterations, while CG with incomplete Cholesky takes 11.
+While the factorization time of PHIF is high for this 3d example, the solve time per time step can be approximately halved with the use of PHIF as opposed to incomplete Cholesky.
+For instance, the solve time per time step for PHIF is $1.8\times 10^2$ with $\epsilon = 10^{-6}$, while for incomplete Cholesky it is $3.8\times 10^2$ for with $\epsilon = 10^{-4}$.
+Additionally, experimentally PHIF exhibits constant number of CG iterations, while the number of CG iterations for incomplete Cholesky increases with the problem size $N$.
+This results in better scaling of $t_s$ with PHIF preconditioning than with incomplete Cholesky preconditioning, making PHIF better suited for large problem sizes.

 \paragraph{Example 2: a logistic reaction-diffusion equation.} Consider now a 2d reaction-diffusion equation with logistic growth

 with $k_1=1$ and $k_2=10$, the zero Dirichlet boundary conditions and initial condition